ABOUT META

 50-60% of the economic benefits created by marine energy are expected to be seen in rural, coastal areas

-managed by Marine Energy Wales
+Marine Energy Wales